-Ben Kranefeld, a really cool guy from South Jersey, contacted me through this site back in 2020.
+Ben Kranefeld, a really nice guy from South Jersey, contacted me through this site back in 2020.
 He has sent me many fantastic New Jersey road photos that I am delighted to present to you here.
+All photos on this page are by Ben Kranefeld, and are used with his permission.

 Cast Iron Signs